offsoc/onionplan/docs/proposals/usability/discovery/onion-names.md

 It's limited in the namespace it can use, so it does not conflict with other discovery methods.

-Since mid-2022 it's is [integrated in Tor Browser core](https://gitlab.torproject.org/tpo/applications/tor-browser/-/issues/40458) and there's a proposal to edit (and maybe share) rulesets directly in the Tor Browser interface.
+It was [originally implemented using HTTPS-Everywhere][], and since mid-2022 it's is [integrated in Tor Browser core](https://gitlab.torproject.org/tpo/applications/tor-browser/-/issues/40458) and there's a proposal to edit (and maybe share) rulesets directly in the Tor Browser interface.